-These controls display current transaction performance analysis information collected since you last pressed Start:
+These controls display current transaction performance analysis information collected since you last clicked Start:

-- Write, Read, and Total performance bars-Show the percentage of maximum data rate that the requested transactions are able to achieve. - Write (MBps), Read (MBps), and Total (MBps)-Show the number of bytes of data analyzed per second.
+- Write, Read, and Total performance bars-Show the percentage of maximum theoretical data rate that the requested transactions are able to achieve. - Write (MBps), Read (MBps), and Total (MBps)-Show the number of bytes of data analyzed per second.
+The top port data bus is 16 bits wide and the frequency is 533 MHz double data rate (1066 Mbps per pin), equating to a theoretical maximum bandwidth of 2132 MBps.
+The bottom port data bus is 64 bits wide and the frequency is 533 MHz double data rate (1066 Mbps per pin), equating to a theoretical maximum bandwidth of 8528 MBps.